Coba is the archaeological site with the highest temple on the Yucatan Peninsula and has the oldest network of stone causeways in the Maya world.

 Tips to get the most out of your visit

-• The archaeological site is very large and popular.
-Try to arrive as close to opening time as possible so that you can take your photos with virtually no tourists and have time to explore the site at your leisure.
+- The archaeological site is pretty big and popular.
+Try to arrive as close to opening time as you can so you can take your photos with hardly any other tourists and have time to check out the site at your own pace.

-• If you have little time to tour the site, rent a bike.
+- If you don’t have much time to tour the site, rent a bike.

-• The archaeological zone is extensive and the main attractions are more or less dispersed, consider downloading the map to better plan your route and your day.
+- The archaeological zone is extensive and the main attractions are spread out, consider downloading the map to better plan your route and your day.